“Inclusion works to the advantage of everyone. We all have things to learn and we all have something to teach.” Helen Henderson

 Fan and Pick

 In this cooperative learning structure, each student in the group has a specific role in the team.
 Every team member has a voice and has an important part to play in team success.
 There are four team members.
 Student 1 holds the question cards in a fan and says, “Pick a card, any card!”
 Student 2 picks a card, reads the question out loud and allows five seconds of think time.
 Student 3 answers the question.
 Student 4 restates the answer.
 For right or wrong answers, student 4 checks and then either praises or coaches.
 For higher-level thinking questions which have no right or wrong answer, student 4 does not check for correctness, but praises and paraphrases the thinking that went into the answer.
 Students rotate roles one clockwise for each new round or they can maintain their respective roles for a few cycles.
 Some possible accommodations are to strategically use data and student strengths to designate roles in the structure.
 Be sure to provide a visual “fan and pick board” to support team members with their specific roles.
-There are a some sample boards to print out for students on pinterest.
 Also, model and provide students with visual discussion stems to support the with rich conversation.
 Check-out this great video of “Fan and Pick” in action.

 The research from Robert E Slavin, Robert Marzano, and John Hattie all highlight the importance of incorporating cooperative learning into our classroom instruction; cooperative learning increases engagement, supports critical thinking, and rich discourse.
 In our inclusive classrooms, cooperative has the potential to level the playing field and ensure every student has the opportunity to “learn and to teach.”
 After all, this is our goal.